kkinnear/zprint/README.md

   Silicon.
 While the macOS Intel binary runs fine on Apple Silicon, the Apple Silicon binary runs considerably (up to 3x) faster!
 Download `zprintma-1.2.8` from the release to get the Apple Silicon version.
-  * You can now run zprint as a babashka task.
-It starts very quickly and runs faster than the uberjar for all but the very largest files.
-Plus, you don't need to install a new version, just edit `bb.edn`.
+  * You can now run zprint as a babashka task or use `bbin`.
+  It starts very quickly and runs faster than the uberjar on even very large files.
+If using a task,  you don't need to install a new version, just edit `bb.edn`.
 See the simple detals [here](./doc/getting/babashka.md)
   * Important updates and fixes for comment wrapping changes first available in `1.2.6`.
 Avoid `1.2.6`, use `1.2.7` or later.
   * Comment wrapping has been considerably altered.
 When working